gammapy/fhee/README.md

 - Take your Python skills to the next level, from writing a script for yourself to writing re-usable, maintainable code that would be appropriate for a contribution to the open-source packages we'll be sprinting on at this workshop.
-- Introduce you to some Python developer tools that will help you if you decide to do more Python coding form now on.
+- Introduce you to some Python developer tools that will help you if you decide to do more Python coding from now on.

 Do all of this using a very small toy problem / package, which you can use as a playground during and after the tutorial.